volcano-sh/volcano/doc/usage/batchd_tutorial.md

 ## 3. Create PodDisruptionBudget for Application

-Kube-arbitrator will reuse the number of `PodDisruptionBudget.spec.minAvailable` and change nothing of `PodDisruptionBudget` feature.
+Kube-batchd will reuse the number of `PodDisruptionBudget.spec.minAvailable` and change nothing of `PodDisruptionBudget` feature.
 Here is a sample:

 ```
 # cat pdb.yaml